robot-motion/bench-mr/README.md

 ### Running a benchmark
 > ⚠ **It is recommended to run the benchmarks from the Jupyter front-end.**
+>
 > Run `jupyter lab` from the project folder and navigate to the `plotting/` directory where you can find several notebooks that can execute experiments and allow you to plot and analyze the benchmark results.

-Alternatively, you have the option to manually start benchmarks via JSON configuration files that define which planners to execute, and many other settings concerning environments, steer functions, etc.
+Alternatively, you have the option to manually run benchmarks via JSON configuration files that define which planners to execute, and many other settings concerning environments, steer functions, etc.

 In the `bin/` folder, start a benchmark via
 ```bash
 ./benchmark configuration.json